 Orezone Gold Corporation (ORE:TSXV) is a Canadian exploration and development company with a gold discovery track record of +1 Moz and recent mine development experience in Burkina Faso, West Africa.
 The Company owns a 100% interest in Bomboré, the largest undeveloped oxide gold deposit in West Africa that can be developed in phases to reduce the initial capital expenditure requirements.
 The deposit is situated 85 km east of the capital city, adjacent to an international highway.
 The Company received the mining permit approval from the Burkina Faso Government on August 11, 2016.
 Development of the mine is dependent on the Company securing the required project financing to start construction or a partnership arrangement with a producer or strategic investor.
 The Company's mission is to create wealth for its stakeholders by discovering and mining the earth's resources in an efficient, responsible manner.

-Track Record of Success
+Track record of success

-Bomboré has exceptional infrastructure for this part of Africa as it is located just 85 kilometers (km) from the capital city, adjacent to a paved highway, and with access to local power and available water.
+Bomboré has exceptional infrastructure for this part of Africa as it is located just 85 kilometers (km) from the capital city, adjacent to a paved highway, with access to local power and available water.